DrYenyen/PPPwn-Tinker-GUI/README.md

 9. Python version can be easily edited notepad++ and etc.

 # Linux Instructions

+1. Remember to chmod the directory where the files have been extracted to.
 # PPPwn-Tinker C++ Instructions
 1. Choose your ethernet interface usually starts with "enp"
 2. Select the firmware version your PS4 is on